Abigail/Abigail.github.io/Src/Trapped/drunk_elephant.md

 ### Spiral

+#### Square

 The %%PIECE%% fills the entire board, but it does so in an unusual manner.
 It fills up the board in an expanding, roughly triangle shaped pattern.
 It adds three rows at the top, for each row at the right and left side of the triangle.

+#### Diamond

+The %%PIECE%% can move as the %%BM%%.
+Hence, it visits all the squares on the board by just following the Spiral.

 ### Wedge